essential-data/hunspell-builder/README.md

 Copyright (c) 2015 Essential Data, s.r.o.

-This code can be used according to Apache License, verzia 2.0 z januára 2004
+This code can be used according to Apache License, verzia 2.0 from january 2004

 More information in LICENSE.